 S.B.
 No. 627 amends the Occupations Code to enhance the licensing and regulation of dietitians in Texas.
 Key changes include the removal of the requirement for the commission or department to establish the "fitness" of applicants for licenses, while still maintaining the need to adopt a code of ethics and establish qualifications for applicants.
-Additionally, the bill clarifies that individuals may not use the title "licensed dietitian" or its facsimile unless they hold the appropriate license, removing references to "provisional licensed dietitian" and its abbreviation "PLD."
+Additionally, the bill clarifies that only individuals holding an appropriate license may use the title "licensed dietitian" and prohibits the use of any facsimile of that title without a license.

 Senate Committee Report: Occupations Code 701.151, Occupations Code 701.251, Occupations Code 701.304 (Occupations Code 701)